AlirezaRoshanzamir/continuous-delivery-course/17-managing-continuous-delivery/presentation.md

 - Iterations are no longer than two weeks.

 There are several reasons for using an iterative process:
 - If you prioritize features with high business value, you may ﬁnd that your software starts being useful long before the end of your project.
-There are often good reasons not to launch new software the moment that it has useful functionality—but there is no better way to turn worrying over the project’s eventual success into excitement over the new features than a working system that people can use.
+There are often good reasons not to launch new software the moment that it has useful functionality-but there is no better way to turn worrying over the project’s eventual success into excitement over the new features than a working system that people can use.
 - You get regular feedback from your customer or sponsor on what works and what requirements need clarifying or changing, which in turn means that what you are doing is considerably more likely to be useful.
 Nobody knows what they really want at the beginning of a project.
 - Things are only really done when the customer signs them off.
 Having regular showcases where this happens is the only remotely reliable way to track progress.
 - Having your software working at all times (because you have to showcase it) instills discipline in your team that prevents problems such as long integration phases, refactoring exercises that break everything, and experiments that lose focus and go nowhere.